Dream Daddy: A Dad Dating Simulator

 Dream Daddy: A Dad Dating Simulator is a visual novel video game released on July 20, 2017 for Microsoft Windows and macOS, and on September 22, 2017 for Linux.
 The game was developed and published by Game Grumps and written by Vernon Shaw and Leighton Gray.
 The expanded Dadrector's Cut was released for the PlayStation 4, along with an update for the PC version, on October 30, 2018.
 It was released on Nintendo Switch on July 2, 2019.

 Gameplay

 Dream Daddy is an interactive visual novel where the player can choose between seven different single fathers they can date.
 Included are mini-games to complete, multiple endings and voice acting by members of the show Game Grumps.
 The player is able to customize the appearance of their player character.

 Plot

-The game follows a lonely single father who has just moved to a new house in Maple Bay with his daughter, Amanda.
+The game follows a widowed father who has just moved to a new house in Maple Bay with his teenaged daughter, Amanda.
 On the cul-de-sac where he lives, most of the fathers are single, and the player has the option of romancing them.
 The available romance options are: